-Lincoln’s selection of Halleck as general-in-chief was another sign that he had lost faith in McClellan.
-In fact, McClellan did not learn that Halleck had been given the new position until July 18.
-Before this, McClellan guessed that it would happen in a letter to his wife: “I am inclined now to think that the President will make Halleck commander of the army, and that the first pretext will be seized to supersede me in command of this army.”
+Lincoln’s selection of Halleck as general-in-chief was another sign that he believed McClellan to be a lost cause.
+McClellan did not even learn that Halleck had been given the new position until July 18, but before that, he had predicted that it would happen in a letter to his wife, Ellen: “I am inclined now to think that the President will make Halleck commander of the army, and that the first pretext will be seized to supersede me in command of this army.”

 After confirming the news, McClellan wrote, “I shall have to remove the three stars from my shoulder and put up with two,” threatening to resign if Halleck attempted to control his army.
 McClellan fumed about having to report to Halleck, “whom I know to be my inferior.”